-Please note Dr. DePrince is interested in taking students in the fall.
+Please note Dr. DePrince is interested in taking students for Fall 2017

 Areas of expertise/research interests

 - violence and trauma, including revictimization

 - social-emotional and cognitive consequences of violence and trauma